telerik/blazor-docs/components/appbar/overview.md

 ## AppBar Reference and Methods

-To execute AppBar methods, obtain reference to the component instance via `@ref`.
+To execute AppBar methods, obtain reference to the component instance with `@ref`.

 | Method  | Description |
 |---------|-------------|